DuyNM-Github/categorizer/README.md

-For categorizing / classifying Vietnamese Post
+For categorizing / classifying Vietnamese Social Media Post

 - [x] Is the post an Ads listing or not